Joystream/founding-members/README.md

 We have also added some guidance to highlight what we consider to be some of the highest value contributions towards the growth and success of the project.

-Read the non-exhaustive list of contributions and indicative point rewards [here](/CONTRIBUTIONS.md).
+Read the non-exhaustive list of potential contributions [here](/CONTRIBUTIONS.md).

 ## Questions and Concerns